lunarc/lunarc_docs/docs/Python.md

-# Python
+# Python @ LUNARC

+## Overview

 Python is available on the cluster.
-Depending on the users experience and needs, different versions are available.
-Below is an non-exhaustive list of installed versions:
+Depending on the users experience and needs, different distributions are available.
+Below is an non-exhaustive list of installed distributions:

         Anaconda2
         Anaconda3
         Python
         Biopython

-Information on these versions can be had using **module spider version**
+Information, such as available versions, on these distributions can be had using the command

+        module spider <distribution-name>

+where one has to replace the `distribution-name` with the name of the distribution on is interested in.
+For example, when being interested in a specific version of the Python distribution.

+        module spider Python

+will list all the Python versions of the Python distribution we have installed.
+To activate the version, one needs to enquire about the details of a specific version, load the prerequisites (e.g. compiler, MPI library, etc.) and the Python distribution.
+E.g. when being interested in Python version 3.6.6 the command

+        module spider Python/3.6.6

+will provide information for which combination of compiler, CUDA and/or MPI library that version of Python is available.
+Please note to utilise a distribution that requires CUDA, you need to have access to an LU Local or LVIS ([HPC Desktop On-Demand](http://www.lunarc.lu.se/resources/services/lunarc-hpc-desktop-on-demand/)) project.
+For more information on how to use the module system consult our separate [guide on using the installed software](https://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/).

 ## Recommended use

-Depending on the needs of the user, the recommended versions differ.
+Depending on the needs of the user, we recommend different distributions.

+### Anaconda distributions
-For regular users with **no special requirements**, the recommended distribution is the Anaconda python.
-Anaconda is provided for both Python versions 2 and 3.
-This is also the recommended distribution for users who whish to use the interactive environment **spyder**
+For users **without special requirements**, the recommended distribution is the Anaconda.
+Anaconda is provided for Python versions 2 and 3.
+The modules are named **Anaconda2** resp. **Anaconda3**.
+These are also the recommended distribution for users who whish to use the interactive environment **spyder**, though spyder is also provided for a few selected versions of the Python distribution.

+### Python distributions

-Users who are planning to do **larger scale calculations** potentially using MPI4PY the recommended version is the Python distribution.
-Please note that this is the version requiring the foss-toolchain. i.e. do:
+Users who are planning to do **larger scale calculations** potentially using MPI4PY or requiring specific compilers and libraries, the recommended distribution is named **Python**.
+Please note that this these require loading of pre-requisites, such as compilers, MPI and/or CUDA libraries, as detailed in the [Overview section](#Overview).

-         module load foss/2017a
-         module load Python

-to get the default version of Python (typically 3.x).
-Please note that there are several versions of the foss and intel toolchains each with multiple versions of Python, please choose the one appropriate for you.
+Please note that there are several versions of the toolchains such as the foss or intel toolchain.
+Each with multiple versions of Python.
+Please choose the one appropriate for you.
 Note that after having chosen your toolchain use **module avail Python** to see versions available.

 For more information on available toolchains see [compiling-code-and-using-toolchains](http://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/#compiling-code-and-using-toolchains)

+#### Python distributions requiring a GCCcore module
+Starting in 2019, the pre-requisites and site-package contents of the distributions named *Python* have changed significantly.
+The modules can be loaded after loading a **GCCcore** compiler, which is show in the output of the `module spider` command.
+These *Python* distributions do not contain site-packages depending on an MPI or BLAS library, such as MPI4PY, numpy or scipy.
+To access such MPI and/or BLAS dependent packages loading a **SciPy-bundle**-module is required, which require a compiler and an MPI module.
+Use `module spider SciPy-bundle` to see what is available.

+By default the SciPy-bundle will load a Python 3 module.
+If you require a Python 2 module, load that prior to loading SciPy-bundle.

+### Biopython
-For users working in **bioinformatics** the Biopython package is most likely the desired one.
+For users working in **bioinformatics** on of the Biopython packages is most likely the desired one.

-Please note that there are several versions of the installed Python environments and that depending on your needs different versions may be suitable.

-## Packages
+## Python site-packages (aka.
+Python packages)

-The installations have large set of packages installed.
+The distribuitons provided by LUNARC have large number of site-packages (aka.
+Python packages) installed.
 Users are encouraged to list the set of installed packages to verify that all needed packages are in place.

 Anaconda users can check the installed packages with: